defenseunicorns/uds-package-dubbd/CONTRIBUTING.md

 - **Link PR to Issue** -In the description of your PR, please link your PR to the issue.
 See https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue for supported keywords.

 - **Commit Message** - Please follow the conventional commit message specification (link above) for at least your first commit, if not for all commits.
 Again, commits will be squashed on merge, which is why it's important at least the first commit follows the specification.
+This also has implications for how automated releases occur (see [Post Merge Releases](#post-merge-releases))

 ### Resolve Conflicts